-Note (1): Other securities included five stocks listed in Hong Kong, three of which were current constituents of Hang Seng Index and their principal businesses mainly included properties and construction, financials and energy.
+Note (1): Other securities included three stocks listed in Hong Kong, one of which was current constituents of Hang Seng Index and its principal business is financials.
 The market value for each individual stock was less than 5% of the market value of the Group's trading securities portfolio.